End-to-end subscription plan sign-up journey

 I set up a few surveys to understand users needs and expectations regarding first impression of our pricing plans , and overall sentiment towards subscriptions plan

-some of questions I asked:
+Some of questions I asked:

 The insights I took from the results allowed to create a design that will align with the users expectations